Sale of Doosan Infracore stake could be opportunity for Hyundai Heavy

 The preliminary bidding took place on Sept.
 28.

-Hyundai Heavy Industries Group, private equity fund MBK Partners and investment company Glenwood Private Equity were among the bidders attempting to purchase the 36 percent stake Doosan Heavy holds in Doosan Infracore.
+Hyundai Heavy Industries Holdings, private equity fund MBK Partners and investment company Glenwood Private Equity were among the bidders attempting to purchase the 36 percent stake Doosan Heavy holds in Doosan Infracore.

 Doosan group could not confirm the date the final bidder would be selected, but market watchers project Hyundai Heavy to be one of the strongest candidates due to the synergy effect it could generate with its subsidiary Hyundai Construction Equipment.

-The country’s No.2 construction equipment maker is 33.12 percent controlled by Hyundai Heavy Industries Group.
+The country’s No.2 construction equipment maker is 33.12 percent controlled by Hyundai Heavy Industries Holdings.